 Bernard Sharfman – Chairman

-Bernard Sharfman is an associate fellow of the R Street Institute, a member of the Journal of Corporation Law’s editorial advisory board, and a former Visiting Assistant Professor of Law at the University of Maryland School of Law (Spring 2018) and the Case Western Reserve University School of Law (Spring 2013 and 2014).
+Bernard Sharfman is chairman of the Main Street Investors Coalition advisory council, an associate fellow of the R Street Institute, a member of the Journal of Corporation Law’s editorial advisory board, and a former Visiting Assistant Professor of Law at the University of Maryland School of Law (Spring 2018) and Case Western Reserve University School of Law (Spring 2013 and 2014).